The Secretary of State was asked—

 I was incredibly moved to meet Richard Ratcliffe last week.
 A similar question has been asked today, but I do not feel that it was answered as well as it could have been.
 His wife is enduring an unjust incarceration in Iran, and I would like to know what the Government are doing specifically to provide us with an update on the steps they are taking to bring her home.

 We have left no stone unturned.
 I went to Teheran on 19 November, and I have given Nazanin diplomatic protection.
-I have changed the travel advice to try to prevent this from happening to other dual nationals, and the Minister for the Middle East, my right hon.
-Friend the Member for South West Wiltshire (Dr Murrison), raised the matter in Teheran at the end of last week.
+I have changed the travel advice to try to prevent this from happening to other dual nationals, and my right hon.
+Friend the Minister for the Middle East raised the matter in Teheran at the end of last week.
 We are doing absolutely everything we can, because this is an appalling injustice.

 Since the joint comprehensive plan of action was signed in 2015, there have been over 30 long-range missile launches from Iran capable of carrying a nuclear warhead.
 What are Ministers doing to tackle that aspect of Iran’s nuclear ambition?